Fooling Partial Dependence via Data Poisoning: Introduction

 \section{Introduction}

 Although supervised machine learning became state-of-the-art solutions to many predictive problems, there is an emerging discussion on the underspecification of such methods which exhibits differing model behaviour in training and practical setting \citep{underspecification}.
-This is especially crucial when proper accountability for the systems supporting decisions is required by the domain \citep{Lipton2018, Rudin2019, Miller2019}.
-Living with black-boxes, several explainability methods were presented to help us understand models' behaviour \citep{friedman-gbm-pdp, goldstein-ice, lime, shap, ale}, many are designed specifically for deep neural networks \citep{deeplearning, lrp, input-gradient, integrated-gradient}.
-Explanations are widely used in practice through their (often estimation-based) implementations available to machine learning practitioners in various software contributions \citep{dalex, nn-software, interpretml}.
-Nowadays, robustness and certainty become crucial when using explanations in the data science practice to understand black-box machine learning models; thus, facilitate rationale explanation, knowledge discovery and responsible decision-making \citep{responsible-ml, arrieta-responsible-ai}.
-Notably, several studies evaluate explanations \citep{adebayo-sanity-checks-saliency-maps, eval-1, eval-4, eval-3, eval-2} showcasing their various flaws from which we perceive the existing robustness gap; in critical domains, one can call it a \textit{security breach}.
-Apart from promoting wrong explanations, this phenomenon can be exploited to utilize adversarial attacks on model explanations to achieve the manipulated results.
-In regulated areas, these types of attacks may be carried out to deceive an auditor (Figure \ref{fig:framework}).
+This is especially crucial when proper accountability for the systems supporting decisions is required by the domain \citep{Lipton2018, Miller2019, Rudin2019}.
+Living with black-boxes, several explainability methods were presented to help us understand models' behaviour \citep{ale, friedman-gbm-pdp, goldstein-ice, shap, lime}, many are designed specifically for deep neural networks \citep{lrp, deeplearning, input-gradient, integrated-gradient}.
+Explanations are widely used in practice through their (often estimation-based) implementations available to machine learning practitioners in various software contributions \citep{nn-software, dalex-python, dalex}.

+Nowadays, robustness and certainty become crucial when using explanations in the data science practice to understand black-box machine learning models; thus, facilitate rationale explanation, knowledge discovery and responsible decision-making \citep{arrieta-responsible-ai, responsible-ml}.
+Notably, several studies evaluate explanations \citep{adebayo-sanity-checks-saliency-maps, eval-4, eval-3, eval-1, explanation-quality-vs-model-accuracy, eval-2} showcasing their various flaws from which we perceive an existing robustness gap; in critical domains, one can call it a \textit{security breach}.
+Apart from promoting wrong explanations, this phenomenon can be exploited to use adversarial attacks on model explanations to achieve manipulated results.
+In regulated areas, these types of attacks may be carried out to deceive an auditor.

-Not every explainability method is equally good - just as models require proper performance validation, we need similar assessments for their explanations.
-In this paper, we perform attacks on Partial Dependence (PD) \citep{friedman-gbm-pdp} to evaluate its robustness, moreover highlight the possibility of adversarial manipulation of PD (Figure \ref{fig:graphical-abstract}).
+Figure \ref{fig:framework} illustrates a process in which the developer aims to conceal the undesired behaviour of the model by supplying a poisoned dataset for model audit.
+Not every explanation is equally good---just as models require proper performance validation, we need similar assessments of explainability methods.
+In this paper, we evaluate the robustness of Partial Dependence (PD) \citep{friedman-gbm-pdp}, moreover highlight the possibility of adversarial manipulation of PD (see Figures \ref{fig:heart-age} \& \ref{fig:heart-sex} in the latter part of the paper).
 We summarize the contributions as follows: